-- Partial FTE Allocation Exceptions these allocations are assumed to cover full medical until increased: 0.5 PCP Allocation, 0.5 Cert Core, 0.5 LAP. - If planning to 'buy up' a partial FTE allocation from LAP or other source, please work with that department for approval. - If PTA grant is used to buy up FTE, confirm PTA is willing to cover extra medical costs.
+- Partial FTE Allocation Exceptions these allocations are assumed to cover full medical until increased: 0.5 PCP Allocation, 0.5 Office Assistant, 0.5 Assistant Principal, 0.5 Counselor. - If planning to 'buy up' a partial FTE allocation from LAP or other source, please work with that department for approval. - If a PTA grant is used to 'buy up' FTE, confirm PTA is willing to cover proportionate medical costs.